top of page

 Fellow, American Academy of Orofacial Pain

-Qualified Dentist, American Academy of Dental Sleep Medicine
+American Board of Dental Sleep Medicine

 Does your tooth hurt but no one can find anything wrong with the tooth?